Aquatics

 |

-Ages 10-15 years and Adult |
+Beginner Lessons for Ages 10-15 years and Adult Private Lessons

-Tween Beginner Program Based on Lifesaving Society Adults/Teens but the items individuals want to work on is flexible.
-Small group lessons for ages 10-15 years who are new to aquatics.
-Level 1 This beginner level will focus on orientation to the water and basic skills such as floats and glides.
+This beginner level will focus on orientation to the water and basic skills such as floats and glides.
 Classes will be geared to accommodate those with little experience in the water.
 Perfect for youth who have not taken swim lessons and would like to develop swimming skills.

-Level 2 Once comfortable with the basics, this level will add on deep water skills and work on strokes.
+Once comfortable with the basics, this level will add on deep water skills and work on strokes.

 Depending on age and ability, swimmers may also be merged back into the Lifesaving Society Swim Program.

-Leadership Levels Ages 12 - Adult |
+Leadership Levels Ages 12 - Adult

 Interested in becoming a Swim Instructor or Lifeguard?
 You will need to take the following courses in the listed order.